NUS High School of Math and Science: Parent institution

 NUSH is the only high school in Singapore to be supported by a parent university.
-For example, NUS provides the school with a swimming pool for water-related sports, and much of the school's students graduate to NUS.
+For example, NUS provides the school with a swimming pool for water-related sports.
+Students are given the opportunity to attend undergraduate courses in NUS during their Specialisation Stage.
+NUS undergraduate courses in Biology, Physics, Chemistry, Mathematics, Computer Science and Engineering are offered to students, to be taken in lieu of honours courses offered by NUSH.